syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 Web API Adaptor is used for processing request and response messages from Web API Service.

-To consume Web API service, set the service link to the `url` property of Grid `datamanager` and you can set adaptor type as `AdaptorType.WebApiAdaptor` to the `Adaptor` Property of Grid `datamanager`
+To consume Web API service, set the service link to the `url` property of Grid `datamanager` and you can set adaptor type as `WebApiAdaptor` to the `Adaptor` Property of Grid `datamanager`

  I> The datasource from Web API service must be returned as object that has property `Items` with its value as datamanager and another property `Count` with its value as datamanager total records count.